ds4cabs/CABS-Data-Science-Summer-Internship-Program/recommendation.md

 - **Task 1:** Continue working on your project and update your progress on GitHub.

 ### Week 5:
-- **Task 1:** Complete your project, receive feedback, and obtain a recommendation letter.
+- **Task 1:** Complete your project, receive feedback, give an 30min presentation personal or as a team and obtain a recommendation letter.
-- **Task 2:** Complete your project, receive feedback, and obtain a recommendation letter.
-- **Task 3:** Complete your project, receive feedback, and give an presentation within team.